ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 Here the naming convention indicates that both lists are similar, but also describes the differences between them.
 It is also clear how the third, new list relates to the first list that was used to create it.

-With more informative names, we obviously lose the brevity of variable names:
+With more informative names, you obviously lose the brevity of variable names:

 ```none
 letters_first_three_reversed_plus_t_minus_a_converted_to_greek